apikzorian/machine-learning/projects/capstone/capstone_proposal_template.md

 ### Benchmark Model
 _(approximately 1-2 paragraphs)_

+There are 12 possible outcomes of the destination country: 'US', 'FR', 'CA', 'GB', 'ES', 'IT', 'PT', 'NL','DE', 'AU', 'NDF' (no destination found), and 'other'.

 To determine our benchmark, we will attempt to predict the top 5 most common results.
 We will train our model on the provided training set, test the model on our testing set, and try to predict the 5 most common outcomes.